iamakchavan/Paradox/README.md

    ```
 4. Deploy!

-Your application will be built and deployed to a `.vercel.app` domain.

 ### Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory with:

 ```env
 NEXT_PUBLIC_GEMINI_API_KEY=your_gemini_api_key